doersino/UnicodeMathML/README.md

 ### Status

-Generally consistent with Sargent's tech note, some edge cases that aren't unambiguously specified might differ from the canonical implementation in Microsoft Office.
+Generally consistent with version 3.1 of Sargent's tech note, some edge cases that aren't unambiguously specified (or, as UnicodeMath is not wholly context-free, impossible to parse with a PEG-based approach) might differ from the canonical implementation in Microsoft Office.
 Abstract boxes are largely unimplemented due to insufficient specification.

 ## Getting Started